- How are basal and squamous skin cancers treated?

 Radiation therapy for basal and squamous cell skin cancers

-Radiation therapy is treatment with high-energy rays (such as x-rays) to kill cancer cells or shrink tumors.
+Radiation therapy is treatment with high-energy rays (such as x-rays) to kill cancer cells.
 The radiation is focused from outside the body onto the skin tumor.

-When radiation is used to treat cancers on the skin, it is often done with electron beam radiation.
+When radiation is used to treat skin cancers, it is often done with electron beam radiation.
 This type of treatment uses electrons, which do not go deeper than the skin.
 This helps limit the side effects in other parts of the body.

-The treatment is much like getting an x-ray but is stronger.
+The process is much like getting an x-ray but the radiation used is stronger.
 Each treatment is painless and lasts only a few minutes, although the setup time – getting you into place for treatment – takes longer.

 Side effects of radiation can include skin irritation, redness, dryness, and hair loss in the area being treated.
 With longer treatment, these side effects may get worse.
 After many years, new skin cancers may start in areas that had been treated with radiation.
 Because of this, radiation is not usually done to treat skin cancer in young people or in others who are at higher risk for new skin cancers.

-To learn more about radiation treatment, please see our document Understanding Radiation Therapy: A Guide for Patients and Families.
+To learn more about radiation treatment, see the Radiation Therapy section of our website or Understanding Radiation Therapy: A Guide for Patients and Families.

 Last Medical Review: 05/06/2015